chef-boneyard/qa-chef-server-cluster/docs/user-guide.md

 Review some common [config patterns](config-patterns.md)

-### One Shot, One Kill
+## Initiate Chef Run with Generated Config
-Add the `--run-recipe` option and the chef-client will automatically run with the generated json attributes
+Add the `--run-recipe` option and the chef-client will automatically run the recipe along with the generated json attributes.

 ```
 $ generate-config --server-upgrade-source artifactory --enable-upgrade --run-recipe standalone-end-to-end -f